-The committee focuses on a broad range around the median of compensation benchmark companies.
+The committee focuses on a range around the median of compensation benchmark companies.
 This provides the ability to:

-- Differentiate compensation based on experience and performance levels among executives; - Minimize the potential for automatic ratcheting-up of compensation that could occur within a narrow target among benchmark companies; and - Respond to changing business conditions
+- differentiate compensation based on experience and performance levels among executives; - minimize the potential for automatic ratcheting-up of compensation that could occur within a narrow target among benchmark companies; and - · respond to changing business conditions.

-The elements of Exxon Mobil Corporation and respective affiliates' compensation programs for B. W. Corson, D. E. Lyons, and S. P. Younger, including salary, annual bonus, and restricted stock units (long-term) compensation considerations, are generally similar to those of the company.
+The elements of Exxon Mobil Corporation compensation program for B.W.
+Corson, D.E.
+Lyons, and C.L.
+Gomez-Smith, including salary, annual bonus, and restricted stock units are generally similar to those of the company.